Julie-Von/Secret-Garden/README.md

         x = k/(n-1)!  =  3/2  =  1.5

-          //Note: Since all the numbers are int by default, I added 0.0 to the (n-1)!, then we got the correct outcome.
+          Note: Since all the numbers are int by default, I added 0.0 to the (n-1)!, then we got the correct outcome.

         If the result is between (d,d+1], then the 1st_digit is d+1; here d=1, then the 1st_digit is 2.